Medical Directives Health CareLifetime Advisors for Entrepreneurs, Executives, Founders and Business Owners throughout the U.S.

-Medical Directives & Health Care Powers Of Attorney
+Medical Directives & Health Care Powers of Attorney in Reston, VA

-Your estate plan should include a separate durable power of attorney to give medical directives concerning medical, therapeutic or surgical procedures, including the administration of drugs.
-This document becomes extremely important in the event that you become incapacitated and need your spouse to make effective, efficient health care decisions for you.
+Your estate plan should include a separate durable power of attorney to give medical directives concerning medical, therapeutic, or surgical procedures, including the administration of drugs.
+This document becomes extremely important if you become incapacitated and need your spouse to make effective, efficient health care decisions for you.

 Each of these documents — the medical durable power of attorney and the living will — can be tailored to suit your individual needs.
 In some states like Florida, a separate living will and health care proxy are required, so our attorneys typically execute the medical directive (or health care power of attorney) and the living will as separate documents satisfying the requirements of as many states as possible.

-To further discuss your options with an attorney at Zell Law, please call us at 703-665-1498 or contact us by email.
+To further discuss your options with an attorney at Zell Law, please call us at (571) 410-3500 or fill out our online form.
 With offices in Reston, Virginia, we advise and represent clients throughout the D.C. metropolitan area and nationwide.

 Businesses Started 500+